opensourceame/trim-template/README.md

           li
             / code comment - show the user's names.
 This line will not render. span {user.first_name} {user.last_name}
+    /! render the footer
+    #footer Thanks for using Skimpy!
 ```

 #### Rendered HTML